 That’s where cash value from a permanent life insurance policy comes in.
 Let’s say the policy has accumulated $5,000 in cash value and your child withdraws that money to open a Roth IRA.
 If they were to add $100 a month to the account from age 25 to age 65, they’d have more than $330,000 saved for retirement, assuming a 7 percent annual return.
 That could go a long way toward making their later years more financially secure, especially if they don’t have access to a retirement plan through their employer.

 3. Covering wedding expenses

 Getting married is almost as expensive as earning a college degree.
-The Knot pegged the average cost of a wedding at $35,329 in 2016, a jump of $2,688 over 2015’s average.
+The Knot pegged the average cost of a wedding at $33,931 in 2018.

 Facing those kinds of numbers, some couples may find themselves turning to credit cards or loans to pick up the tab for the type of wedding they’re envisioning.
 While that’s one way to pay wedding expenses, it may not bode well for the honeymoon if they’re starting off the marriage in debt, or if they’re adding more debt to what they may already owe in student loans.

 Using the cash value from a permanent life insurance policy can help them sidestep high interest credit card debt.
 Knowing that they have cash value could also make it easier for them to draft and stick to their wedding budget.

 4. Growing a mortgage down payment fund

 As your child becomes an adult, buying a home and starting a family may be in their sights.
 Saving a down payment is an important step in the home buying process, but for more than two-thirds of renters, it’s the biggest obstacle they encounter on the path to homeownership.